greghart/powerputtygo/sqlp/README.md

   Child2 *Person `sqlp:"child2"`
   Ignore *Person `sqlp:"-"` // will never be scanned unexported *Person // Not reflectable
+  // Embedded structs are promoted by default (ie. will be read as `created_at`/`updated_at` and
+  // written as well)
-  // Embedded structs are assumed to be columns by default (ie. will write in updates/inserts) privateTimestamps // note non-exported embedded struct still has exported fields
+  privateTimestamps // note non-exported embedded struct still has exported fields
-  // Timestamps Timestamps `sqlp:,column` -- collision would error
+  // Timestamps Timestamps `sqlp:,promote` -- collision would error, so we can namespace these Timestamps Timestamps `sqlp:"timestamps,promote"`
-  Timestamps Timestamps `sqlp:timestamps,column`
 }

 type privateTimestamps Timestamps